 Evening suits can be the same as their daytime counterparts in terms of aesthetic details like lapels and button stances.
 The main difference is that evening suits should be darker in color.
 Some classic options are:

 - Deep tan

 As for footwear, your options are similar to those mentioned for daytime suits.
-For evening though, black shoes become less stark and thus more appropriate.
+For the evening, though, black shoes become less stark and thus more appropriate.
 Indeed, if you choose to wear a black suit, you must wear black shoes.
 However, it’s a wedding and not a funeral.
 Therefore, we’d suggest nothing darker than charcoal.

 Spring Wedding Colors & How To Work Them Into Your Outfit

-Disclaimer: If you’re a guest at a wedding, it’s good to be cognizant of wedding colors so that you don’t overuse them.
-Unless we’re talking abuot incredibly common colors like blue or khaki, it can be odd and even downright creepy to incorporate wedding colors into your ensemble if you’re not in the wedding.
-You don’t want to be mistaken for an usher.
+If you’re a guest at a wedding, it’s good to be cognizant of wedding colors so that you don’t overuse them.
+Unless we’re talking about incredibly common colors like blue or khaki, it can be odd to overly incorporate wedding colors into your ensemble if you’re not in the wedding.
+You don’t want to be mistaken for an usher!

 If you are in the wedding, however, there’s a good chance that wedding colors will be involved in what you wear.

 Spring is a colorful season, and the typical wedding color schemes reflect that.
 Pantone (the global leader in, well, color) releases new colors every year for these sorts of things, often with delightfully pretentious names like “Greenery,” “Mimosa,” and “Sand Dollar.”

 For spring weddings, these colors are often variations of:

 While your suit typically functions as a somewhat neutral backdrop, your accessories can mimic these colors in a fun, organized way.
 Once you and your fiancé decide what your wedding colors will be, you can start playing around with how you incorporate them into your outfit.